Maria Montez: Legacy

 From the Dominican Republic, Montez received two decorations: the Juan Pablo Duarte Order of Merit in the Grade of Officer and the Order of Trujillo in the same grade, presented to her by President Rafael Leónidas Trujillo in November, 1943.
 In 1944, she was named Goodwill Ambassador of Latin American countries to the United States in the so-called Good Neighbor policy.
-In 2009 the Santo Domingo metro in the Dominican Republic named their main terminus Station Maria Montez.
+In 2009 the Santo Domingo Metro in the Dominican Republic named their main terminus Station Maria Montez.

 Shortly after her death, a street in the city of Barahona, Montez's birthplace, was named in her honor.
 In 1996, the city of Barahona opened the Aeropuerto Internacional María Montez (María Montez International Airport) in her honor.
 In 2012, a station on Line 2 of the Santo Domingo Metro was named in her honor.

 In 1976, Margarita Vicens de Morales published a series of articles in the Dominican newspaper Listín Diarios magazine Suplemento, where she presented the results of her research on Montez's life.
 The research culminated in 1992 with the publication of the biography Maria Montez, Su Vida.
 After the first edition, a second edition was published in 1994, and a third followed in 2004.

-In 1995, Montez was awarded the International Posthumous Cassandra, which was received by her daughter, Tina Aumont.
+In 1995, Montez was awarded the International Posthumous Cassandra, which was received by her daughter Tina.
 In March 2012, the Casandra Awards were dedicated to Montez to commemorate the centenary of her birth.

 The American underground filmmaker Jack Smith idolized Montez as an icon of camp style.
 He wrote an aesthetic manifesto titled "The Perfect Filmic Appositeness of Maria Montez", and made elaborate homages to her films in his own, including his notorious Flaming Creatures (1963).

 The Spanish authors Terenci Moix and Antonio Perez Arnay wrote a book entitled Maria Montez, The Queen of Technicolor that recounted her life and reviewed her films.

 The Dominican painter Angel Haché included in his collection Tribute to Film, a trilogy of Maria Montez and another Dominican painter, Adolfo Piantini, who dedicated a 1983 exhibit to her that included 26 paintings made using different techniques.

 Dalia Davi, Puerto Rican actress from the Bronx, created the 2011 play The Queen of Technicolor Maria Montez.
 Davi wrote, directed, and starred in the play.

 The journalist and Dominican actress Celinés Toribio stars as Montez in the 2015 film Maria Montez: The Movie, which she also executive produced.

 In 1998, the TV show Mysteries and Scandals made an episode about Maria Montez.
 Montez is a key character in Gore Vidal's 1974 novel Myron, his sequel to Myra Breckenridge.
 Montez is mentioned by name in The Boys in the Band, both the play (1968) and the film (1970).